Skip to content

 Glaucous-winged gull

 The Glaucous-winged Gull is a large white-headed bird that belongs to the Larus genus.
-It has grey wings, which gives it its name – glaucescens – derived from Ancient Greek and describing this coloration.
+It has grey wings, which gives it its name – glaucescent – derived from Ancient Greek and describes this colouration.

-This species of gull prefers coastal areas, rarely venturing far away from the ocean’s waters.
+This gull species prefers coastal areas, rarely venturing far away from the ocean’s waters.
 As such, they can be found in western Canada, Alaska and parts of northern Asia down through Japan into Mexico.

-The Glaucous-winged Gulls are often seen scavenging for food around beaches or fishing boats as well as nesting on islands off British Columbia during summer months.
+The Glaucous-winged Gulls are often seen scavenging for food around beaches or fishing boats and nesting on islands off British Columbia during summer.

 Also Featured In: Gulls SpeciesBirds You’ll Find in Vancouver Island